 What stove do we have?

 We have the Cub Stove from Cubic Mini Wood Stoves.
 When we found this stove online we fell in love with its cute size, brass features and big windows.
 Then we saw one in action at Camp Quirky and we knew we had to have one.
 The Cub is the smaller of the woodburners that Cubic Mini Wood Stoves offer and is suitable for very small spaces up to 200 square feet.
 They also have the Grizzly Stove which is better suited for larger spaces but for us in our Citroen Relay L3H2, the Cub was just right.
 The stoves come from Canada so if you’re like us and not lucky enough to be based there then be prepared for shipping and customs fees.
+We've just order two more of these Cubs for future builds so you can tell we love them!

 Is it safe to have a woodburner in a campervan?